Predictions of damages from Atlantic tropical cyclones: a hierarchical Bayesian study on extremes: Introduction

-Historical changes in damages are a result of meteorological factors (climate change or as a result of human activity) and socio-economic factors (increased population in hurricane-prone areas and increased prosperity).
-Therefore, in order to assess the effect of climate change on hurricane trends, most studies correct for socio-economic influences by normalizing the damage data \cite{pielke1998normalized,grinsted2019normalized}.
-A substantial number of these studies did not find a significant increase in hurricane damage since 1900 suggesting that changes in the climate have not led to noticeable increases in hurricane damage in the past \cite{pielke1998normalized,schmidt2009tropical,Pielke2,Pielke,bouwer2011sensitive,weinkle2018normalized,vecchi2021changes}; although some did find increases since the 1970s \cite{miller2008exploration,nordhaus2010economics,knutson2021climate}.
+\textbf{Seasonal predictions: } Historical changes in damages are a result of meteorological factors (climate change or as a result of human activity) and socio-economic factors (increased population in hurricane-prone areas and increased prosperity).
+Therefore, to assess the effect of climate change on hurricane trends, most studies correct for socio-economic influences by normalizing the damage data \citep{pielke1998normalized,grinsted2019normalized}.
+A substantial number of these studies did not find a significant increase in hurricane damage since 1900 suggesting that changes in the climate have not led to noticeable increases in hurricane damage in the past \citep{pielke1998normalized,schmidt2009tropical,Pielke2,Pielke,estrada2015economic,weinkle2018normalized,vecchi2021changes};.
+However, some did find increases since the 1970s \citep{miller2008exploration,nordhaus2010economics,knutson2021climate}.
 However, the common consensus is that the Atlantic basin has substantial year-to-year and decade-to-decade variability in tropical cyclone activity levels and corresponding losses.
-In this light, it has been claimed \cite{Pielke2} that model based prediction may not be able to improve upon what is expected from long-term historical record of U.S. tropical cyclone landfalls and damages.
+In this light, it has been claimed \citep{Pielke2} that model-based prediction may not be able to improve upon what is expected from long-term historical record of U.S. tropical cyclone landfalls and damages.
 However, our findings indicate otherwise.
-We address the issue of `hurricane droughts'\cite{Hall,hall2015frequency} in our Bayesian framework for the seasonal scale, i.e. several years without landfall.
+We address the issue of `hurricane droughts'\citep{Hall,hall2015frequency} in our Bayesian framework for the seasonal scale, i.e. several years without landfall.
 This type of `drought' may make a standard time series analysis of historical records and other classical statistical approaches relatively complex and inefficient, however, the proposed Bayesian framework of this paper is unaffected by such volatilities.
-Our model builds on and extends several data science-driven approaches for modeling tropical cyclone frequency and intensity based on natural and anthropogenic features \cite{Elsner3,Elsner6,loehle2020hurricane, Elsner10,Elsner12,Elsner11, Villarini, Elsner18, Elsner28,Elsner50, hodges2014sun,vecchi2014seasonal}.
+Keeping in mind the bimodal nature of the damage distribution as shown in Figure \ref{fig:intro_seasonal} (bottom left), we use hierarchical Bayesian models for jointly modeling the annual frequency of occurrence, number of tropical storms making landfalls and damages separately for low intensity and high-intensity storms, as described in the flow chart schematic in Figure \ref{fig:intro_seasonal} (bottom right) and as described in Section \ref{Sec:Seasonal_Model}.
+It can be noted in Figure \ref{fig:intro_seasonal}(top panel) that the higher the frequency of storms that make landfall in a given season, the higher the expected monetary damages (note, the y-axis is $\log$-damages so even a small increase denotes a millions in monetary damage).
+In addition, we include other natural and anthropogenic features in our model, building on and extending several data science-driven approaches for modeling tropical cyclone frequency and intensity \citep{Elsner3,loehle2020hurricane, Elsner10,Elsner11, Villarini, Elsner28,Elsner50, hodges2014sun,vecchi2014seasonal}.